lu1s/Colora/readme.md

 Also another goal is to integrate:

 * Custom colors each time the user reach a new level
-* Start with a slower timeout and gradually increase it in each level
+* ~~Start with a slower timeout and gradually increase it in each level~~
 * Integrate a timer to make the game more difficult

+Note: Strikethrough mean that is already implemented.

 Licences:
 ------------------------------------------------------------------------------

-There is no license, and collaborations are welcome.
+COLORA by Luis Pulido is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License, based on a work at norbakgroup.com.
+Permissions beyond the scope of this license may be available at http://luispulido.com.